albertchouforces/staging/CLOUDFLARE_PAGES_DEPLOYMENT.md

 - The Pages configuration uses a separate Vite config file (`vite.config.pages.ts`) to avoid conflicts with the Cloudflare Workers deployment
 - The React plugin has been updated to version 5.0.0+ for full Vite 7 compatibility
+- Firebase configuration is defined in `src/firebase/config.ts` with default values that work out of the box
+- Environment variables are optional and only needed if you want to override the default Firebase config
-- **Environment variables MUST be set in the Cloudflare Pages dashboard** - the wrangler.toml file is for Workers only and does not affect Pages builds
+- The wrangler.toml file is for Workers only and does not affect Pages builds
+- If using environment variables, they must be set in the Cloudflare Pages dashboard (not wrangler.toml)
 - Vite automatically exposes environment variables prefixed with `VITE_` to your client-side code via `import.meta.env`
-- After setting environment variables in the dashboard, trigger a new deployment for the changes to take effect
-- You can verify environment variables are working by checking the build logs in Cloudflare Pages
-- Do NOT use `define` in vite.config.pages.ts to manually inject environment variables - this prevents Vite's automatic environment variable handling